-Employees taking up flexible working options which result in reduced working hours will be paid on a pro-rata basis, according to the number of hours worked.
-Employees should obtain details of the impact on their pension from the relevant scheme administrator.
+If you take up flexible working options which result in reduced working hours you will be paid on a pro-rata basis, according to the number of hours worked.
+You should obtain details of the impact on your pension from the relevant scheme administrator.

-3.3 Annual leave
+3.2.
+Annual leave

 The impact on annual leave arrangements will vary according to the type of flexible working option agreed.
-Part-time employees for example will be entitled to annual leave and bank holidays calculated on a pro rata basis.
+If you are part-time for example you will be entitled to annual leave and bank holidays calculated on a pro rata basis.